-MRP engines are easy to find and can be integrated to SAP.
-This customer could simply have an external MRP engine perform the processing and then put the results back into SAP.
+MRP engines are easy to find and can be integrated into SAP.
+This customer could simply have an external MRP engine to perform the processing and then put the results back into SAP.

 And of course, this would allow the customer to use the results of MRP in the system — another benefit.

 “Our ATP process is a heroic effort that takes an entire weekend with not a moment to spare.
 Jobs that we would usually run once a day in now take 8+ hours.
 Once we have all of our global companies in the same instance, I have no idea how our jobs are going to run with limited windows for downtime.”